tapassahoo/MoRiBS-PIGS/README.md

 The compilation procedure of `MoRiBS-PIGS` contains the following steps:

-  [x] `cd $MAIN/spring` and open make.CHOICES.
+ - `cd $MAIN/spring` and open make.CHOICES.
 One should specify the platform of his/her computer by uncommenting the correct line, i.e., PLAT = LINUX;
-  [x] `cd $MAIN/spring/SRC` and open make.${PLAT}.
+ - `cd $MAIN/spring/SRC` and open make.${PLAT}.
 With the above choice, it should be make.LINUX.
 In make.${PLAT}, one should specify the fortran and C/C++ compilers that are installed in his/her computer.
 Note that only the non-MPI compilation of SPRNG has been tested with MoRiBS-PIGS;
-	3: at $MAIN/spring/SRC, `make clean` and `make`.
+ - at $MAIN/spring/SRC, `make clean` and `make`.
 The generated libraries are in $MAIN/spring/lib.
 Make sure $MAIN/spring/lib is empty before `make`.
 Sometimes, `make clean` may not clean up $MAIN/spring/lib completely.
 Steps 1-3 are to compile the sprng libraries that are needed by the main code;
 	4: at $MAIN, open makefile, and specify options, CFLAGS, LDFLAGS, CC and FC.
 Those are the optimization options, C/C++ compilation flags, link flags, C/C++ compiler, and Fortran compiler respectively;
 	5: at $MAIN, `make clean` and `make`.
 If there is no error message, the generated executable is called pimc.